-Dictionary.com describes the typical conception.
+Dictionary.com describes the pure free market mechanism.
 The Invisible Hand in the economics of Adam Smith,

 an unseen force or mechanism that guides individuals to unwittingly benefit society through the pursuit of their private interests.